Frequently Asked Questions

 Is there a part-time track?

-While there is no part-time track, there are occasions when we would consider an option for a three-year track with the student taking fewer classes in years one and two and a full-time third year.
-It’s unusual for students to take this path, although has been done.
+Our program utilizes a 2 year model.
+We do not have a formalized three-year option for the program.
+On rare occasion, we would consider an option for a three-year track with the student taking fewer classes in years one and two and a full-time third year.
+This path is typically only considered for current BU staff members.
 In the past a part-time track was offered, but it was found to not work well for students.

 Will I be able to get licensed in any state?